 Second, it's important that you check your school's requirements before you decide to send a letter of intent.
 While most schools accept letters of intent, some schools do not wish to be contacted at all after the interview season.
 In this case, you must follow the school's instructions by refraining from sending any correspondence.

-5. What is so bad about sending a letter of intent to multiple schools?
+5. What is so bad about sending a letter of intent to multiple medical schools?

 Everything you do as a medical school applicant will reveal who you are as a person, and whether you're suited to becoming a doctor.
 Sending a letter of intent to multiple schools is both dishonest and unethical – remember you are giving your word that you will attend a program if you are accepted.
 Lying in any part of your application materials completely ruins your credibility, integrity, and trustworthiness.
 Plus, you never know which admissions committee members or deans are connected and may find out what you did.
 Even if you're not caught, what will you do if you receive multiple offers of admission and don't uphold your promise to attend these schools?
 Take our strong advice here; do not send multiple letters of intent!

-6. Will a letter of intent guarantee me a spot in my top choice school?
+6. Will a letter of intent guarantee me a spot in my top choice medical school?

-Unfortunately, no, but it can certainly improve your chances of admission, and isn't it important to do whatever you can to do just that?
+Unfortunately, no, but it can certainly improve your chances of admission, and isn't it important to do anything you can to improve your chances?
 The purpose of a medical school letter of intent is to let your top-choice school know that they're your top choice and that you will therefore attend their school if given the opportunity.

 It's very difficult for medical schools to determine which candidates will accept their offers of acceptance and which will not.
 Sometimes, even by accepting waitlisted applicants, schools are left with spots unfilled for this very reason.
 So, sending a letter of intent may give you a competitive edge over other applicants because you're letting a school know that if accepted, you're a guaranteed student in their entering class.